St. Loup des Vignes, France

 2021-10-08It’s getting darker and colder, but so far I don’t mind.
 Like I said before, I’m cooking a lot of satisfying food.
 It’s still warm enough to get into the Hampstead Heath ponds every Saturday morning.
 The crowd there is thinning out and there’s now a pleasing corps of batty and rich ladies of a certain age who we’re starting to see on a regular basis.
 Leftover homemade pesto with udon noodles I’m doing more in those dark evenings.

 2021-08-30Image generated by Midjourney I like to cook a lot.
 Sometimes I cook all afternoon, one meal after another.
 I end up with a fridge full of boxed up meals that I can pile through in the week or give to loved ones.
 Dinner guests are relatively rare these days, in the wake of the pandemic year.
 Some people have been scattered away from the pestilent city centre.
+Some people are understandably still reluctant to dive into a full social calendar.

 2020-11-28I love cooking but the terminology seems very fluid to me until I hear chefs talking to each other about how they prepare an ingredient in a way that sounds so specific.
 It turns out these words do have distinct meanings that I struggle to hold in my head.
 Sautéing A very awkward Frenglish word.
 Means frying ingredients in not very much oil but over a relatively high heat.
 Searing A larger ingredient like a meat is cooked over a very high heat just to brown the surface.